Safe and effective air purification proven by over 15 years on the market and the most extensive safety and efficacy data in the industry.

 This toxicology study, along with the mechanism of action and pathogen destruction studies, were submitted to the FDA as part of the 510k registration and listing for the Odorox® MDU/Rx™ unit.
 As part of the FDA submission, a review of NIH, CDC and other relevant government databases was conducted.
 The review did not reveal any data or evidence that natural natural or artificial hydroxyls are in any way toxic to humans, animals or plants.

-A study of Pyure Technology’s impact on indoor air quality was conducted by Columbia Analytical Services.
 The study examined the chemistry that resulted from hydroxyl decomposition of volatile organic compounds (VOC).
 The study revealed that operating a Pyure device significantly reduced total VOC levels, resulting in better indoor air quality.
 The VOC were rapidly decomposed and the steady state amounts of intermediate organic compounds, including formaldehyde, other aldehydes, ketones and alcohols did not accumulate while the Pyure device was running.
 The study detected very low levels of ozone (less than 15 parts per billion), far below the 50 part-per-billion maximum established by the FDA for continuous exposure.
 The study confirmed that Pyure Technology improves indoor air quality.